azzaea/admixture/README.md

 ### The admixture.em function

-Estimate admixture proportions in unlabeled samples from their genotypes.
+Estimate admixture proportions in labeled and unlabeled samples from their genotypes.

 #### Usage